-The degree of determinism of a Prolog predicate is an important part of its behaviour and so must always be documented.
+Predicate determinism specifiers.
+The degree of determinism of a Prolog predicate is an important part of its behavior and so must always be documented.
 Doing so forces the author to consciously consider the determinism and ensures that this information is available for other users of the predicate.
-Furthermore, by specifying determinism in a standard-
+Furthermore, by specifyl exactly once and leave no choice-points. fail or succeed exactly once and leave no choice- 1 at least once but may leave choice-points on the v ail or succeed any number of times and may leave on last success.